Potential Financial Steps for T-Mobile Employees in December

 Here’s a rough timeline (working backward):

-• Late January: the human resource and payroll teams need time to process the changes before the changes in mid-February.
+• Late January: The Human Resources and Payroll teams need time to process the changes before the changes in mid-February.

-• Mid January: senior leadership often needs time to review / adjust / approve the proposed raises and bonuses.
+• Mid January: Senior leadership needs time to review / adjust / approve proposed raises and bonuses.

-• Early January: supervisors often need to submit their raise and bonus decisions by mid-January.
-That means they’re making their decisions in early January or even December!
+• Early January: Supervisors need to submit their raise and bonus decisions by mid-January.
+That means they’re making decisions in early January or even December!

 A manager might want to do everything they can for the employee!